top of page

 1.2 Field of activity

 Concept Capital Group AG has its registered office and place of business in Zürich.
+It essentially carries out the following activities:

 • Portfolio Management for retail, professional and institutional clients;